 Federal Critical Habitat (FCH) is designated by the U.S. Fish & Wildlife Service (USFWS) and provides special protections for habitats considered important for long-term population persistence of endangered or threatened species.
-The nearest FCH is for Slender Orcutt grass (Orcuttia tenuis) located approximately 2 miles north of the parcel (Appendix D).
+The southwest approximately half of the site is contained witan FCH for Slender Orcutt grass (Orcuttia tenuis) (Appendix D).
 This grass is known to occur in several isolated and discrete locations associated with volcanic basalt vernal pools.
-There is also habitat FCH for this species surrounding Bogg's Lake further to the northeast.
-There is no other FCH for any species within 5 miles of the project parcel.
+There is one such pool to the south of the parcel that is clearly visible from aerial photographs.
+There is also habitat in Bogg's Lake to the northeast.
+The FCH was created to connect these two populations and contain several other populations known to be associated with other vernal pool or volcanic lakes that are scattered throughout this portion of Lake County.
+Despite the existence of the grassland proposed for cultivation in FCH (Appendix F), the habitat is not a vernal pool and thus not appropriate for Slender Orcutt grass.
+None was also observed at the time of the site visit, as described further below.